 Rock Creek Sapphire Gravel:

 Virgin unwashed sapphire gravel from the Rock Creek deposit.
 This material comes packaged in a 2 gallon sack.
 The material has not been washed and contains a lot of clay.
-This takes more washing than our Eldorado Bar gravel material but is a richer deposit, giving you a better chance to find that nice Montana Sapphire.
+This takes more washing than our El Dorado Bar gravel material so be prepared.
 Complete washing instructions with photo are included to assist you through the process.
-Rock Creek sapphires are usually quite gemmy and clear and are fairly easy to distinguish among the base material.
+Rock Creek sapphires are usually smaller but nice and gemmy and fairly easy to distinguish among the base material.

+This is our most FUN bag per our many visiting customers!
 Virgin sapphire gravel that has been enriched with many various gems.
-Perfect family entertainment for rock-hounds and treasure hunters.
+Treasure hunting galore and a perfect family activity – great entertainment for rock-hounds and treasure hunters.
 Gravel may contain gold flake and fossils as well as natural Montana sapphire.

 This 2 gallon fossil bag is a great mix of low grade sapphire gravel along with aquatic fossils.
 The fossils date back over 400 million years old.
 You can expect hours of fun searching this material and using the provided information to identify your finds.
 The base is unwashed sapphire gravel so keep your eyes peeled for glassy looking gems – they could be valuable Montana sapphire or garnets.

 Furthermore, use this fossil bag as an educational tool.
 This can be a great way of studying ancient aquatic fossils.
 The various fossils and information cards provided turns a fun project into a learning session.

 Please note, each bag will contain a variety of fossils.
 Some of the fossils included could be trilobites, ammonites, shark teeth, crinoid stems, brachiopods, branch corals, gastropods, snails and or fossilized clams.
 This material from the El Dorado Bar may also contain native fossils, gems or flakes of gold.